SpikePuppet/ducky-v2/README.md

 # ducky-v2
-It's like the original except ✨ agentic ✨
+It's like the original except ✨ agentic ✨.

+This will be an evolution of what we had in [text](https://github.com/SpikePuppet/duckyai)